-In the case that a client file has no explicit expiry information obtained from a management reference, the client file may still be expired if its containing stream has a RETainPerioD definition deleted) or all its clients have been deleted (in which case it is eligible to be deleted).
-A client file which is expired is not deleted until an ADMIN SCANEXPIRE or ADMIN DB DELETE command is run.
+In the case that a client file has no explicit expiry information obtained from a management reference, the client file may still be expired if its containing stream has a RETainPerioD definition.

 A stream file with a RETainPerioD provides a fallback expiry for all clients in that stream file which did not have any management reference when they were initially written.
 This fallback expiry can be a useful facility, however any expiry specification in stream definitions must be carefully planned to avoid unexpected expiration of client files.